eccelerators/SimStm/src/rst/language/Bus.rst

  bus timeout set a_bus s_var
  bus timeout set a_bus 1000

-The ``bus timeout`` instruction sets the timeout in nanoseconds to wait for a bus access to end.
-On violation, the simulation stops with severity Failure always.
+The instruction ``bus timeout`` sets the timeout in nanoseconds to wait for a bus access to end.
+On violation, the simulation always stops with severity Failure.

 Bus Timeout Get
 ^^^^^^^^^^^^^^^